State Estimation Using Sparse DEIM and Recurrent Neural Networks: Sparse DEIM

 Let $\{\vc z_1,\cdots,\vc z_{m-r}\}$ be an orthonormal basis for $\Null[S_r^\top\Phi_m]$ and define the \emph{kernel matrix} $Z=[\vc z_1|\cdots|\vc z_{m-r}]\in\mathbb R^{m\times (m-r)}$.
 It is straightforward to show that the optimal kernel vector is given by~\cite{Farazmand2024}

-However, this optimal kernel vector is not computable since it requires the knowledge of the full state $\vc u$.
+However, this optimal kernel vector is not directly computable from observations; it requires the knowledge of the full state $\vc u$.
 In Section~\ref{sec:RNN}, we introduce a machine learning method for estimating the optimal kernel vector from observational time series.
-But first we briefly review the common computational methods for determining the basis matrix $\Phi_m$ (Section~\ref{sec:POD}) and the selection matrix $S_r$ (Section~\ref{sec:CPQR}).
+But first we briefly review the S-DEIM error estimate (Section~\ref{sec:SDEIM_err}) as well as the common computational methods for determining the basis matrix $\Phi_m$ (Section~\ref{sec:POD}) and the selection matrix $S_r$ (Section~\ref{sec:CPQR}).